metabase/metabase/docs/embedding/static-embedding.md

 <iframe src="http://metabase.example.com/embed/dashboard/TOKEN" onload="iFrameResize({}, this)"></iframe>
 ```

-## Custom destinations on embedded dashboards
+## Custom destinations on dashboards in static embeds

 You can only use the **URL** option for [custom destinations](..//dashboards/interactive.md#custom-destinations) on dashboards with static embedding.
 External URLs will open in a new tab or window.